 |Socially Responsible Investing|

-To set up your SoFi Automated Investing account, the app will ask you your age, your time horizon (when you expect to need the money) and whether you’d prefer to minimize risk or maximize gains.
+To set up your SoFi Automated Investing account, the app will ask you your age, time horizon (when you expect to need the money) and whether you’d prefer to minimize risk or maximize gains.
 Based on these answers, the robo-advisor will give you one of five portfolio recommendations:

 The robo-advisor creates portfolios with a mix of SoFi ETFs, as well as ETFs from other companies including Vanguard, iShares and VanEck HY.
 It will also show the expected SoFi Automated Investing returns for each portfolio.

 In a moderate portfolio, we saw funds charging as low as 0.05% and up to 0.25%.
 Your total fee would be the weighted average of all the ETFs in the portfolio.
 For example, if you invest $100,000 and the weighted investment expense ratio is 0.10%, you would pay $100 per year in fees.
+However, SoFi currently waives management fees on its proprietary ETFs.
+That’s a definite plus since SoFi-branded ETFs could make up a significant portion of your holdings.
+This fee waiver is in effect until December 2022, at which point it may continue or end.

 SoFi also charges miscellaneous fees for certain administration issues, such as insufficient funds for a transaction, paper statements or transferring your account balance to another brokerage.